Nibezak/payflow-package/docs/core/reference/media.md

 ## Overview

-For handling media across Lunar we use the brilliant [Laravel-medialibrary](https://spatie.be/docs/laravel-medialibrary) package by Spatie.
+For handling media across Payflow we use the brilliant [Laravel-medialibrary](https://spatie.be/docs/laravel-medialibrary) package by Spatie.
 We are committed to only bringing in additional dependencies when absolutely makes sense and we feel in this case, the medialibrary package offers a lot of features we would just end up trying to replicate anyway.
 Don't reinvent the wheel right?